Jacks0n36/fairchem-env/README.md

 Runtime config
 --------------
-1. There are utility scripts that should help with configuration building located under the `notebooks` folder.
+1. There are utility scripts that should help with configuration building located under `github.com/jacks0n36/mlipenv/notebooks`.
 For an enumeration of all of the configuration parameters, read on.

 The top-level parameters in the configuration file are: